A guide to geospatial data analysis, visualisation & mapping

 Programming languages: Python – GDAL, Geopandas, Rasterio, Arcpy, OpenLayers, Esri JavaScript API

-Read about the above tools in more detail in this article: An introduction to Geospatial Analysis for business.
+Read about the above tools in more detail in this article: An introduction to geospatial analysis for business.

-How is the visualisation of Geospatial data done?
+How is the visualisation of geospatial data done?

 With big and complex data sets, it’s difficult to draw conclusions by analysing endless tables.
 Geospatial data visualisation helps tell the story behind the data.
 There is a growing need to understand how different variables correlate to geographical locations.
 Without visualising these complex relationships, it’s almost impossible to make meaningful data-driven decisions.

-The Geospatial data are usually visualised in the form of static or interactive maps.
+The geospatial data are usually visualised in the form of static or interactive maps.
 Maps allow context for the data to be created using shapes or colours to reveal patterns and draw focus to specific areas.
 They help to spot deviations from the norm, problems, and to observe changes and trends.
-Geospatial Data Visualisations are also often used to make predictions.
+Geospatial data visualisations are also often used to make predictions.

-What are the data visualisation techniques?
+What are the geospatial data visualisation techniques?

 Vector data are very detailed graphics that can be zoomed into without losing their sharpness and clarity.
 In contrast, the level of detail of raster data depends on the resolution.
 The bigger the resolution, the more detailed the zoomed picture will be.